 Avebury’s northern circle, or egg, which Stukeley called a lunar temple, is likely based on a pair of eight-times 3:4:5 Pythagorean triangles.
 The egg is aligned on the equinox and points at where the sloping northern end of Cherhill Hill comes down to ground.

-The northernmost Cove-stone fell in 1713 and was broken up and used for dwellings and walls etc. This left the two cove-stones you can see today.
+The northernmost cove-stone fell in 1713 and was broken up and used for dwellings and walls etc. This left the two cove-stones you can see today.
 The 'Backstone' of the Cove (Stone II) in the middle of the picture has its best and flattest face aimed about 45-degrees east of north and therefore midway between the northernmost risings of the sun and moon.
-Its best face is on the opposite side to that seen above and is a must-see event on summer solstice morning when it becomes a blaze of light, lit by the risen sun.
-Stone II was designed to either gather up the light from the sun and moon, or to reflect it.
+Its best face is on the opposite side to that seen above and is a must-see event on summer solstice morning when it is lit up in a blaze of light by the risen sun.
+Stone II was designed to either gather up the light coming from the sun and moon, or to reflect it.
 Perhaps it was meant to do both.
-Either way, placed in the middle of a stone egg, it was hoped the Cove would fertilise it.
+Either way, placed in the middle of a stone egg, it was hoped the Cove would give life to it.